New book gives a first-hand account of the Freedom Convoy

 I'd be so grateful for REVIEWS on Amazon after you've read the People's Emergency Act. 🙏 https://t.co/1cCLZwq485 pic.twitter.com/MbiCqhMljA

-Tom joins me on the show tonight to discuss his new book and the latest on Trudeau's House of Commons Nazi scandal.
+Tom joined me on the show to discuss his new book and the latest on Trudeau's House of Commons Nazi scandal.

 A Nazi.
 Invited to the House of Commons.
 Welcomed and celebrated as a hero.— Melissa Lantsman (@MelissaLantsman) September 26, 2023